-Personal loans can be used for a variety of things: buying a car, doing home repairs or even to consolidate other debts and pay down other higher-interest loans.
+Personal loans come in a number of varieties and can be used for several different things.
+Borrowers in Alberta can opt for short term loans or long term loans, with several possible payback periods.
+They can also use a loan forbuying a car, doing home repairs or even to consolidate other debts and pay down other higher-interest loans.

 There are two main types of personal loans: secured and unsecured.